DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/assembly_tools.md

 #### Soldering iron, method 2

-The process of assembly with a soldering iron is rated 8/10 :
+The process of assembly with a soldering iron is rated 8/10 for difficulty of assembly :

+Follow Method 1 procedure to install the components, but use you fine tipped soldering iron to apply heat to each leg of the component one at a time.
+Make sure to go over each joint with a high optical power magnifying glass to ensure you don't have any solder bridges.

 - **Method 2 tool requirements** :